Petrus killings: History

 In the early 1980s, Indonesian citizens began witnessing an increase of dead bodies in public.
-At first, the government and other security authorities would not reveal the cause or reason behind the deaths.
+At first, the government, and other security authorities did not reveal the cause or reason behind the deaths.
 Commander of Indonesia's Armed Forces, General Leonardus Benjamin Moerdani initially blamed the killings on gang wars.
 Moerdani later claimed the government committed the murders, but that "some were gunned down by security men, but it was because they resisted arrest."

 Unannounced to the public, the Petrus killings were carried out as a form of "shock therapy" to reduce the crime rate.
 The operation was planned in March 1983 by the Yogyakarta garrison commander Lt.
-Col. Mochamad Hasbi.
-Soon, it wouldp spread; some criminals surrendered, some were shot, some fled and others quit a life of crime.
+Col. Mochamad Hasbi and later spread; some criminals surrendered, some were shot, some fled and others quit crime.
 Many of the victims had tattoos, which made it apparent to the public their status as criminals.
 The Petrus Killings caused crime to drop significantly, which led the government to expand the killings.

 Petrus was a game changer in Indonesia, making an ultimatum to the public.
 Police intelligence supplied the garrison commander with a list naming hundreds of suspected criminals and ex-prisoners in the region.
-The garrison then put together a black list and issued a public ultimatum to all galis (without, however, naming names) to "surrender immediately" to the garrison headquarters.
+The garrison then put together a black list and issued a public ultimatum to all suspects (without, however, naming names) to "surrender immediately" to the garrison headquarters.
 Those who did, and these numbered several hundred, were required to fill out detailed forms, providing their life history as well as data on all their family members and friends.
-They were also required to sign statements agreeing to refrain from criminal activities or face "firm action" from the authorities.
-Each gali was obliged to carry a special card and report to the garrison on a regular basis.
-Those who did not turn up to be registered, or did not keep their appointments with the garrison, were hunted down and killed by squads of military men.
+Those who did not turn up to be registered, or did not keep their appointments with the garrison, were hunted down and killed by squads of soldiers.

 As the list was shrouded in mystery, citizens had to question themselves if they were "criminals" and potentially on the list.
 This self-surveillance tactic made people very aware of their actions and tread carefully during this period.
 Moreover, unlike many other issues in Indonesia, nothing, not even money or powerful connections could erase a name off the mysterious list.
 However, some have argued that there was no actual list and this tactic lead to the police identifying criminals based on their registration.